iamchipy/chipys-events-manager/readme.md

 - - [ ] create additional perivilage level
 - [ ] discord sign-in with oAuth
 - - [ ] connect to discord messaging for announcing breeding sessions

+# React + Vite + MongoDB + Bootstrap

+This app was created using several publicly available tool.
+Here are some of their links as a way to give correct credit and thanks.

+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh